josephtownshend/CV/README.md

   - During my time at Makers Academy I mentored two students through the initial stages of their coding journey.
 This was a great challenge for me, and an opportunity to coach students through areas that I too had struggled with.
 It also shone a light on my own progress and how teaching others can be a valuable way to deepen that knowledge and understanding.

 - Creative Problem Solving
   - During my time running <a href="https://www.instagram.com/houseworkpress/">Housework(Press)</a> I operated a Riso MZ970 printer as our main means of production.
 The Riso is a large grey Japanese printer that runs on outdated software, spare parts and constant maintenance.
-The machine is very idiosyncratic so subsequently I spent a great deal of time not only troubleshooting the printer itself alongside creating solutions to realise complex artwork, this is something that I became adept at and also thoroughly enjoyed.
+The machine is very idiosyncratic so subsequently I spent a great deal of time not only troubleshooting the printer itself but also creating solutions to realise complex artwork, this is something that I became adept at and also thoroughly enjoyed.

 ## Education